 Obviously a fantastic job with the blurring.
 Amazing.
 I can work with this.

 Except I can’t.
 Something is causing sharpening halos.
 I’ve tried turning all the filters on and off, but even with everything off, nothing eliminates those halos, afaict.
 So where did they come from?

 Here is closeup of the problem: Look at the sides of the posts.
 Hugin on the left shows that it is possible to combine the images without excessive halos.
 Aurora on the right show unacceptable halos.

 Not all my images show excessive halo.
-I did a series of work with a much better camera at http://www.clevercaboose.com/2019/05/07/tablerock-trip-20190414/ But now I need to stop and figure out what is causing this.
-To be continued.
+I did a series of work with a much better camera at http://www.clevercaboose.com/2019/05/07/tablerock-trip-20190414/ But now I needed to stop and figure out what is causing this.